JAlcocerT/JAlcocerT/content/blog/selfhost-0325.md

 > Thats great if you are planning to spin services automatically without your supervision!

-3. **Traefik** has also been a great discovery lately, *thanks to Dokploy which brings it configured*
+3. **Traefik** has also been a great discovery lately, *thanks to Dokploy which brings the configuration outofthebox*

 ### Authentication